DanMolefe/Design-Issues-in-Noninferiority-Equivalance-Trials/README.md

 Following the examples showing how to apply this function, I have also included to charts:

-**1. Effects of changing sample size requirement with increasing difference between groups that are being compared.**
+**1. Effects of changing sample size as the difference between groups increases.**

 **2. Effects of changing sample size requirement as variance increases.**